 An exploration of gender issues in the ancient world.
 Beginning with the ancient Near East and the biblical world in particular, students discuss portrayals of women, as well as their actual roles in society.
 Using textual and archaeological evidence, the course branches out to the related cultures of Mesopotamia and ancient Egypt, Greece, and Rome.
-Also offered as HIS 3235 and GND 3235.

 Modern European Jewish History

 JST 3240 / 4 credits / Special topic (offered irregularly)

 Focuses on the forces that profoundly transformed Jewish life after 1650.
 Topics include Hasidism, emancipation, the Jewish Enlightenment, life under the Czar, modern racial anti-Semitism, and the rise of Nazism.

 The Land of Israel: Ancient to Modern